Skip to main content

 • Amazon

-Some of the prescription hearing aid providers listed above also sell OTC hearing aids for their patients with mild to moderate hearing loss.
+Some of the best-rated prescription hearing aid providers listed above also sell OTC hearing aids for their patients with mild to moderate hearing loss.
 It’s important to look through hearing aid reviews as well as retailer reviews to make sure you’re receiving the right devices from a trusted source.

 Why your hearing health matters